albertolopez/cu/README.md

 cu
 ==

-Unix script to automatically sleep and wake-up the system at specific times using natural language
+Bash script to automatically sleep and wake-up the system at specific times using natural language

 Installation
 ------------